On the codimension-two cohomology of $\mathrm{SL}_n(\mathbb{Z})$: Constructing the retraction

 We are left with proving that we can extend over internally $3$-additive simplices.
-This is done in the following lemma, which also describes the possible values that vertices of a carrying internally $3$-additive simplex can take under $r$.
+This is done in the next lemma, whose proof also yields a description of the possible values that the vertices of a carrying internally $3$-additive simplex can take under $r$.